Remember the link: the Haber process makes ammonia, and the Ostwald process uses this ammonia to make nitric acid.

 Now

-Nitrogen dioxide is a reddish-brown toxic gas with a bleachy smell but it dissolves in water in the presence of air/oxygen to form
+Nitrogen dioxide is a reddish-brown toxic gas with a bleachy smell, it dissolves in water in the presence of air/oxygen to form

 The Ostwald process for making nitric acid